DrChrono: OnPatient

-OnPatient is a separate application for patients, offering a range of tools for managing health day-to-day.
-It offers reminders of upcoming appointments, bill-paying capabilities, and allows for text messaging with health professionals.
-Following the discontinuation of Google Health in 2011, the data from that program can be imported into OnPatient.
-The application puts an emphasis on primary data recorded by patients themselves through smartphones and apps.
-The data is used to find doctors, schedule appointments and send secure messages between patients and professionals.
-The app is free for patients; full access to OnPatient is part of the paid subscription plan for doctors.
-It is available on Android or iOS devices.
+OnPatient is a patient-focused app providing health management tools, allowing data import from Google Health.
+Enables appointment reminders and secure communication with healthcare providers.
+It is available on Android/iOS.

 Partnerships

 Many developers have worked with DrChrono to bring include integrated applications to the platform, including CoverMyMeds, FIGmd, Ambra Health, Square, DemandForce, and NextPatient.

 In April 2016, DrChrono announced four medical application programming interface partners: Health Gorilla, Inuvio, Medisafe and Wink Health.
 The partnerships give the DrChrono platform access to US labs for laboratory and imaging orders, streamlined patient data collection, increased access for Medisafe physicians, and integration of sleep studies from a patient's home.

 In December 2017, the company partnered with FlexScanMD to help medical practices track inventory.

 In 2019, DrChrono announced numerous partnerships, with companies including: